 The PR Controller IP GUI has four tabs on the left side, providing feedback on the current configuration of the IP.
-The default pane is labeled Validation, and shows any errors that might arise as the core parameters are entered.
+The pane labeled Validation shows any errors that might arise as the core parameters are entered.
 The core does not compile if errors exist.